Work Attributes Toward

-A five-year Health Profession Opportunity Grant from the U.S. Department of Health and Human Services, WATCH is administered by the Central Susquehanna Intermediate Unit.
+A five-year Health Profession Opportunity Grant from the U.S. Department of Health and Human Services, the WATCH Project is administered by the Central Susquehanna Intermediate Unit.

 health care industry with qualified nurses and emergency medical